nikomatsakis/babysteps/babysteps/_drafts/async-interview-summary.md

 I also think we should add [`AsyncRead`] and [`AsyncWrite`] to the standard library, also in roughly the form they have today in futures.
+In short, stable, interoperable traits for reading and writing enables a whole lot of libraries and middleware.
+After all, the main reason people are using async is to do I/O.

 In contrast to [`Stream`], I do expect this to be controversial, for a few reasons.
 But much like [`Stream`], I still think it's the right thing to do, and actually for much the same reasons.

 [`AsyncRead`]: https://docs.rs/futures/0.3.4/futures/io/trait.AsyncRead.html
 [`AsyncWrite`]: https://docs.rs/futures/0.3.4/futures/io/trait.AsyncWrite.html